Overview

-Edmonton’s Cultural Infrastructure Plan will transform arts and heritage by providing key support systems to cultivate meaningful spaces and resources for Edmontonians to access, express, and participate in culture.
+“The Edmonton Cultural Infrastructure Plan is about mobilization—unlocking the energy, ideas, and leadership that already exist across Edmonton’s communities.
+The plan will transform arts and heritage by providing key support systems to cultivate meaningful spaces and resources for Edmontonians to participate in culture.”

 FAQ